sidsvash26/sidsvash26.github.io/_pages/index.md

 <img class="profile-picture" src="{{site.url}}{{site.baseurl}}/images/profile-picture/sid_dp.jpg">

- Hello world!
+ Hello, world!
 I am Siddharth (Sid).
 I recently graduated from the University of Rochester with a Masters in [Computational Linguistics](http://www.sas.rochester.edu/lin/graduate/MS.html).
-I'll start my PhD in Computer Science at the University of Rochester in Fall 2019.
+I'll start my Ph.D. in Computer Science at the University of Rochester in Fall 2019.

  My research interests lie at the intersection of Natural Language Processing and Machine Learning.
 I am especially interested in extracting semantic information from linguistic input.